vyadh/nutest/README.md

 Captures test output for debugging and display.

-Filtering of tests to run.
+Filtering of suites and tests to run via a pattern.

-## Expected Features (todo list)
+## Expected Features

+- Customise thread count
+- Combine output and error, but perhaps add error markup (by default).
+  - Colourise error output unless `--no-colour` flag is set.
 - Emit non-zero exit code when a test fails to make this suitable for CI.
-- Customise thread count
+- Resolve TODOs or move to below roadmap/enhancements.

+## Roadmap

 - Test report in standard format (cargo test JSON or nextest / JUnit XML)
+- Generate test coverage

-## May Implement
+## Possible Enhancements

 - Test timing
 - Funky dynamic terminal UI
 - Suite/test exclusions
 - Ensure the two levels of parallelism is core friendly by default given subprocesses, but also allow max to help with I/O bound tests.
 - File stem pattern for gobbing to allow running tests in any file not just test ones
-- Combine output and error, but perhaps add error markup (by default).
 - Optionally allow running ignored tests.
-- Don't output the output by default unless tests fail.
-- Colourise output such as stderr only when supporting terminal detected

 ## Alternatives